 Higher campaign open rates, and lower bounce and unsubscribe rates.

 Customize the Double Opt-In Process

 You can customize your double opt-in process in the Forms and response emails section of MailChimp’s Form Builder.

 In the Form Builder, you’ll design your MailChimp signup form and your response emails like the opt-in confirmation email and the final welcome email.
 The form and the associated emails help guide your new subscribers through their double-opt in signup.

-Think of these documents as your opportunity onboard new subscribers and introduce them to your brand.
+Think of these documents as your opportunity to onboard new subscribers and introduce them to your brand.
 You can add branded assets and custom text to your form, or set up a welcome email with a coupon or special offer for new subscribers.

 Here’s an overview of the double opt-in process.